hibukki/docopilot-react/README.md

 The included sample app has five menu items that demonstrate how to load pages in various dialogs and sidebars.
 Sample implementations using different component libraries are included.

-- `Sheet Editor` - This is a basic app that opens in a dialog window that demonstrates how to select, create and delete sheets in a Google Sheets documents through server calls.
-It uses vanilla React with no component library.
-- `Sheet Editor (Boostrap)` - The same basic app is included but styled with the Bootstrap library using [`react-bootstrap`](https://react-bootstrap.github.io/).
-The bootstrap example also contains an example of a page built with typescript (see below).
 - `Sheet Editor (MUI)` - A similar example using [`Material UI`](https://mui.com/).
-- `Sheet Editor (Tailwind CSS)` - Another example, using [`Tailwind CSS`](https://tailwindcss.com/)
-- `About me` - This is just a simple page that demonstrates the use of a sidebar dialog.

 Access the dialogs through the new menu item that appears.
 You may need to refresh the spreadsheet and approve the app's permissions the first time you use it.